thilina-w/vic-modern-hotel-network/README.md

 # Vic Modern Hotel Network Design & Implementation

-> End-of-year networking project — design and implementation of a segmented, secure,
-> dynamically-addressed three-floor hotel network in Cisco Packet Tracer.

 # Overview

 This project designs and implements the network infrastructure for **Vic Modern Hotel**,